Zolletta/readings/philosophy-of-software.md

 ## On interfaces

 The book goes on suggesting several techniques to reduce complexity.
 One interesting advice is to create a specific module for the given task but with a generic interface.
-As the author says, “the interface should be general enough to support multiple uses: the interface should be easy to use for today’s needs without being tied specifically to them”.
+As the author says,
+>the interface should be general enough to support multiple uses: the interface should be easy to use for today’s needs without being tied specifically to them.

 ## On software layers